List of Arrow characters: Roy Harper / Arsenal

 In season eight, Roy is recruited by Diggle in preparation to make a stand against the upcoming "Crisis."
 During the fight Roy loses an arm while on Lian Yu.
 In "Fadeout," Roy gets a cybernetic arm and assists in finding a younger William.
 Roy later proposes to Thea and she accepts.

 The character is based on the DC Comics character Roy Harper.

 Slade Wilson / Deathstroke

-Slade Wilson (portrayed by Manu Bennett; main: season 2; recurring: season 1; guest: seasons 3 & 5–6) a former Australian Secret Intelligence Service (ASIS) operative, and the mentor-turned-archenemy of Oliver Queen.
-He is the main antagonist of season two.
+Slade Wilson (portrayed by Manu Bennett; main: season 2; recurring: season 1; guest: seasons 3 & 5–6) is a former Australian Secret Intelligence Service (ASIS) operative, Oliver Queen's mentor on Lian Yu, and a mercenary who serves as the main antagonist of season two.